* Strong data last week support dollar

 By Tommy Wilkes

-LONDON, June 17 (Reuters) - The U.S. dollar rose to a two-week high on Monday as recent strong economic data led investors to think again about how dovish the Federal Reserve is likely to sound at this week's monetary policy meeting.
+LONDON, June 17 (Reuters) - The U.S. dollar rose to a two-week high on Monday as strong economic data led investors to think again about how dovish the Federal Reserve is likely to sound at this week's meeting.

 Broader currency markets were quiet, as traders hesitated to put on large positions before the Fed's two-day meeting, a meeting of European Central Bank policymakers in Portugal and the Bank of England's interest rate decision on Thursday.